-Whether you want to reclaim water for use in construction, for plumbing applications, or to use as potable water, we will design the ideal system.
+Harvesting rainwater involves the utilization of some sort of collection system of rainwater for various uses including plumbing, and/or irrigation and various other outdoor and non-potable indoor uses.
+Whether you want to recover water for use in construction, for plumbing applications, or to use as potable water, NY Engineers will design the ideal rainwater harvesting system.

 Harvesting rainwater involves the utilization of some sort of collection system of rainwater for various uses including plumbing, and/or irrigation and various other outdoor and non-potable indoor uses.

 The Environmental Protection Agency (EPA) in its Municipal Handbook, Managing Wet Weather with Green Infrastructure, that considers rainwater harvesting policies, states that rainwater harvesting also reduces runoff of stormwater and therefore pollution, and reduces soil erosion in urban environments.

 As an increasing number of U.S. states have been affected by drought, there has been more focus on harvesting rainwater for consumption.
 As the EPA document points out, rainwater can: